wp-plugins/buddypress-media/readme.txt

 == Upgrade Notice ==

-= 3.5.1 =
+= 3.5.2 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Fix for AudioPlayer under LightBox in WordPress TwentyFourteen Theme, Fix for mobile uploads, Bug fixes
+Dutch translation updated, Updaed gallery shortcode for album, Custom thumbnail for media, Bug fixes

 == Sponsors ==